galaxyproject/iwc/workflows/README.md

 Create a new directory under one of the directories that represent categories.
 If no category is suitable you can create a new category directory.
 Name the directory that contains your workflow(s) appropriately, as it will become the name of the repository deployed to [iwc-workflows github organization](https://github.com/iwc-workflows).

-Find the the invocation id in the workflow invocation menu, then run
+Find the invocation id in the workflow invocation menu, then run

 ```
 planemo workflow_test_init --from_invocation your_invocation_id_here --galaxy_url https://usegalaxy.eu/ --galaxy_user_key your_api_key_here